5-methyldeoxycytidine-5'-phosphate kinase

-Thus, the two substrates of this enzyme are ATP and 5-methyldeoxycytidine 5'-phosphate, whereas its two products are ADP and 5-methyldeoxycytidine diphosphate.
+The enzyme characterised from Xanthomonas oryzae infected with a bacteriophage converts 5-methyldeoxycytidine 5'-phosphate to 5-methyldeoxycytidine diphosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
+This enzyme is a transferases, specifically one transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
 The systematic name of this enzyme class is ATP:5-methyldeoxycytidine-5'-phosphate phosphotransferase.